open-koi/docs/source/index.html.md

 # Wallet Generation

-Koi uses Arweave wallet for interacting with the network.
+Koi uses Arweave wallets for interacting with the network.
 If you don't yet have a Arweave wallet, you can generate a standard wallet, or a mnemonic wallet using our SDK.

 ```javascript
 // Standard wallet